Mindfulness of Current Thoughts

 Instead, if you describe those thoughts with a simple label, the pull of those thoughts diminishes.

-It’s just a way for you to label it quickly and easily so that you can get on with whatever it is you’re trying to do.
 It’s a helpful way of not getting caught up in your emotions and feelings and not letting them call the shots.

 How to practice mindfulness of current thoughts

-If you do this on a regular basis, you’ll find that when a difficult situation comes up, your instant reaction will start to become, “I’m having an anxious thought, I’m having a worry thought” and it will stop being “I remember all the other times I’ve been anxious before.
+“I remember all the other times I’ve been anxious before.
 I hate anxiety.
 Anxiety sucks.
 I wish my life were over”.

 Now, maybe you will need to react to those thoughts (because someone is stealing your lunch from the office fridge again), but probably you won’t have to.